 Updated pencil skirts are made of material that will have a little bit of give, so you no longer have to hobble in order to pull off this shape.
 As with most clothing in the ’50s, the design of this skirt is made to sit at your natural waist (not your hips), and because of this it gives you a flattering hourglass figure.

 7. White-Framed Sunglasses

 If you want to get some compliments out on the town, try out a pair of vintage white-framed sunglasses.
 Opt for a large, bold shaped lens with thick, fantastically plastic rims.
+This style and many more eyeglasses can be found online.
 You will be sure to turn some heads!

 8. Hippy Hairstyles

 The sixties gave birth to the hippy movement.
 Peace, love, and rock and roll was the mantra for many free spirits.
 If you love to wear vintage clothing, you’ve probably also tried out a few vintage hairstyles.
 Have you thought about keeping your locks natural and decorating with a few mini-braids and flowers?
 This look is maintenance-free.
 You might consider it for you next out-door concert or park picnic!

 Sixties fashion was unique in many ways.
 For the first time, youth culture was a driving force in societal norms.
 Conventions were crumbling, and artistic expression skyrocketed.
 All of the molds were being broken, and fashion designers loved to push the limits.
 Bold, geometric patterns emerged as a result!

 10. The miniskirt